jtlutabingwa/conscious-closet-2.0/README.md

 # 🌿 The Conscious Closet

-**Empowering mindful fashion choices through education, community, and action.**

-A full-stack sustainable fashion platform built with Next.js and AWS serverless architecture.
-The Conscious Closet educates users about eco-friendly fashion, connects them with sustainable brands, and provides tools for community engagement — including event discovery, idea submissions, brand saving, and a growing network of conscious consumers.
+## 🚨 The Problem

+The fashion industry is one of the largest polluters on the planet.
+It produces **92 million tons** of textile waste annually, consumes **2,700 liters of water** to make a single cotton shirt, and accounts for **10% of global carbon emissions** — more than international flights and maritime shipping combined.
+Despite growing awareness, most consumers don't know where to start when it comes to making sustainable choices.
+The information is scattered, the alternatives are hard to find, and fast fashion makes it too easy to look away.

+Meanwhile, students and young adults — the generation most vocal about climate change — lack a centralized platform that educates them about sustainable fashion, connects them with ethical brands, and gives them tools to actually take action in their daily lives.

+## 💡 The Solution

+**The Conscious Closet** is a full-stack educational platform that bridges the gap between awareness and action in sustainable fashion.
+Instead of just telling people that fast fashion is harmful, we give them a place to learn *why* it matters, discover *who* is doing it right, and take *concrete steps* toward a more mindful wardrobe.

+The platform provides:
+- **Education** — comprehensive information about sustainable fabrics, the lifecycle of fashion, and the real cost of fast fashion
+- **Brand discovery** — a curated, searchable directory of 20 verified sustainable brands across categories like outdoor, luxury, footwear, and essentials
+- **Community engagement** — event listings, idea submissions, and tools for users to share their sustainability journey
+- **Personalization** — user accounts with saved brands, submission history, and profile dashboards
+- **Accessibility** — a public version anyone can browse without creating an account, plus a full-featured platform for engaged users

+Built on AWS serverless infrastructure, the platform costs under $15/month to operate and can scale from 50 users to 50,000 without changing a single line of code.

 🔗 **Live Site (Public):** [public.d27864khk00keb.amplifyapp.com](https://public.d27864khk00keb.amplifyapp.com/) — Browse freely, no account needed
 🔗 **Live Site (Full Platform):** Available on request — [Connect on LinkedIn](https://linkedin.com/in/YOUR_PROFILE) for access to user accounts, submissions, and the complete platform

 ---

 ## 📖 Origin Story

 This project started as a class assignment for **ITIS 3135 (Web-Based Application Design and Development)** at UNC Charlotte.
-The original version was a simple static HTML/CSS/JS site hosted on GitHub Pages, built to promote sustainable fashion awareness for our client, Holly Needham, at UNC Greensboro.
+The original version was a simple static HTML/CSS/JS site hosted on GitHub Pages, built to promote sustainable fashion awareness for our client Holly Needham at UNC Greensboro.

 **🔗 Original class project:** [webpages.charlotte.edu/jlutabin/assets/itis3135/project/](https://webpages.charlotte.edu/jlutabin/assets/itis3135/project/)

-What started as a 10-page static site with hardcoded content and no backend has evolved into a full-stack cloud application with user authentication, a serverless API, a real database, and a modern React frontend — deployed on AWS infrastructure that can scale to thousands of users.
+Recognizing the potential to turn a class project into something that could genuinely help people make better fashion choices, we migrated the entire application to AWS and rebuilt it from the ground up.
+What started as a 10-page static site with hardcoded content and no backend has evolved into a full-stack cloud application with user authentication, a serverless API, a real database, and a modern React frontend — deployed on infrastructure that can scale to thousands of users.

 ### Then vs Now